AbhijitSaha-coder/The-Hitbox-Collision-Detector/README.md

-Project 05: Hitbox Collision Detector (AABB Logic)
+Hitbox Collision Detector (AABB Logic)

 This project simulates a basic hitbox detection system commonly used in 2D shooter games.
 The objective is to determine whether a bullet fired by the player hits an enemy by checking if the bullet’s coordinates lie within the enemy’s rectangular hitbox.
 The logic used is Axis-Aligned Bounding Box (AABB) collision detection, one of the simplest and most widely used techniques in game development.